KnowledgeEnjoyer/rember/README.md

 Moreover, having to open up an graphical interface just to study is not that conventional, like is done using Anki.
 Is preferable just write some command in terminal and start studying.

-Placeholders:
-- <program_name>

-Gonna define a definitive name to those placeholders later.
-Still thinking in what name the program is going to have and where will be the standard path in unix systems where deck files are going to be stored.

 # Features

 ## Create deck